SITE UNDER CONSTRUCTION

 Health effects of main air pollutants

 Air pollution cuts all of our lives short.
-Every year, almost half a million people in the EU die prematurely because of it.
-Air pollution inside and outside has an enormous impact on our health, which ranges from immediate effects such as coughing and wheezing, to triggering and aggravating respiratory diseases such as asthma or chronic obstructive pulmonary disease, to people having to be hospitalised for heart problems.
-There are also studies that show how air pollution harms children that are not born yet, via what their mothers breathe in.
+In 2010 alone, more than 400,000 people died earlier because of it or dying of a heart attack when pollution levels go up.
+Air pollution inside and outside has an enormous impact on our health, which ranges from immediate effects such as coughing and wheezing, to triggering and aggravating respiratory diseases such as asthma or chronic obstructive pulmonary disease (COPD), to people having to be hospitalised for heart problems.
+There are also studies that show how air pollution harms children that are not born yet, via the air their mothers breathe in.

 Pollutants and health

 Most of these air pollution related health problems are linked to the following four pollutants: particulate matter, ozone, nitrogen dioxide and sulphur dioxide.

 Particulate matter (PM2.5, PM10)

 Particulate matter (PM) pose the greatest risk to human health in Europe as they are small enough (1/30 to 1/5 of the diameter of a human hair) to easily enter not only the lungs, but also the bloodstream.
 Long-term exposure to particles increases the risk of developing heart and respiratory diseases, as well as lung cancer.
 The average life expectancy in the EU is nearly nine months lower due to the exposure to fine particulate matter produced by human activities.

 Ozone can cause breathing problems, trigger asthma, reduce lung function and lead to lung diseases.
 As it is formed in a reaction with sunlight, concentrations of ozone are higher in the summer and in the afternoon.
 Short-term increases in ozone can already lead to more people dying.

 Nitrogen dioxide (NO2)